-Active participation and homework: Participating fully and completing all activities for any in person or asynchronous sessions is expected.
+Active participation and homework: Participating fully in the Zoom sessions and completing all activities for any asynchronous sessions is expected.
 Class sessions are the primary venue for practicing and speaking Spanish, and speaking is one of the skills that this course develops.
 As such, regular attendance and participation are key to success in this course.
-Participation includes following instructions given, speaking up during discussions and during activities, and volunteering to ask and answer questions.
-Failure to abide by the class etiquette and guidelines listed above will result in a deduction to the participation grade.
+Participation includes joining the Zoom session, following instructions given, speaking up during discussions and during activities in breakout rooms, and volunteering to ask and answer questions.
+Work is not an extenuating circumstance for not attending a lecture.
+Students whose microphones, or cameras do not work, and who do not respond when called upon to participate will be marked as absent.
+Each instructor will provide guidelines on how to participate fully.
+Failure to abide by the Zoom class etiquette and guidelines listed above will result in a deduction to the participation grade.
+Each instructor will provide instructions for homework assignments.
 Homework assignments must be completed by the deadline and could involve but are not limited to D2L quizzes (for practice), audio/video recordings, listening practice, vocabulary practice, and grammar practice.